Dental Tips for Healthy Teeth

 Tooth Tips For Children Ages 0 – 3

 We welcome first dental visits!
 The earlier you start your child's routine of going to the dentist, the more likely he or she will be to continue the habit into adulthood.
 The first dental visit should be soon after their first tooth erupts into the mouth or by the age of one.
 We recommend that your child be seen at least twice per year for dental exams and cleanings.
 The first dental appointment will be short and informal.
-Depending on the situation, you may be asked to hold your child while the dentist examines your child's mouth.
+Depending on the situation, you may be asked to hold your child on your lap.
 As your child gets older, there may be a time that you are asked to wait in the reception area so your toddler can get to know the dentist and staff on their own.

 Dr. Margaret Miller will check for possible tooth decay and examine your child's gums, soft tissue and bite.
 She will also discuss the role that fluoride plays in your child's existing and developing permanent teeth.
-She will also talk to you about good oral hygiene habits, show suggestions and give you the chance to ask any questions you may have.
+She will also talk to you about good oral hygiene habits, review the role of nutrition in your child’s developing teeth, and give you the chance to ask any questions you may have.